Sand Castles and DevOps at Scale

 Now, things have finally changed.
 If we check the numbers from the 2021 edition of Accelerate: State of DevOps Report, it’s evident that big players in the industry are actively implementing DevOps practices.
 Could you do this at your organization?
 When applying DevOps at scale, you’ll face a collection of hurdles.
 Let’s look at how to overcome some of them.

 A Bit of History

-The phrase DevOps first appeared back in 2008 at an agile conference in Toronto.
-And in a nutshell (& courtesy of Wikipedia) can be defined as a software engineering culture and practice that aims at unifying software development (Dev) and software operation (Ops).
-Ultimately with the intent of reducing the time between committing a change to a system and the change being placed into normal production, while ensuring high quality.
+DevOps first appeared back in 2008 at an agile conference in Toronto.
+In a nutshell (and with the help of Wikipedia), we can define it as a software engineering culture and practice that aims at unifying software development (Dev) and software operation (Ops).
+DevOps intends to reduce the time between committing a change to a system and the change being placed into normal production while ensuring high quality.

 An Analogy: DevOps & DevOps at Scale